apache/eagle/eagle-docs/tutorial/alert_notification_plugin_tutorial.md

        "enabled":true,
        "fields": "[{\"name\":\"kafka_broker\",\"value\":\"sandbox.hortonworks.com:6667\"},{\"name\":\"topic\"}]"
      }
+'fields' is the configuration for notification type 'kafka'

 How can we do that?
 [Here](https://github.com/apache/incubator-eagle/blob/master/eagle-assembly/src/main/bin/eagle-topology-init.sh) are Eagle other notification plugin configurations.
 Just append yours to it, and run this script when Eagle service is up.